 Key Features to Evaluate

 Integrated legal team.
 Portfolio recovery inevitably requires legal proceedings for a subset of cases.
-If the legal work is outsourced to separate firms for each jurisdiction, you lose the coordination advantage that makes corporate services worthwhile.
+If the legal work is outsourced to separate firms for each jurisdiction, you lose the coordination advantage.

 Flexible fee structures.
-Portfolio engagements often use blended fee arrangements — contingency rates that decrease as portfolio volume increases, fixed management fees for reporting and coordination, and separate legal cost structures for cases that go to court.
-The economics should work for both sides: you pay less per case because of volume, and the service earns more because of the portfolio size.
+Portfolio engagements often use blended fee arrangements — contingency rates that decrease as portfolio volume increases, with fixed management fees for reporting and coordination.

 Frequently Asked Questions